sanamhosseinzadeh/paper_moho_inversion_Makran/README.md

 ### 2. Install Required R Packages

-The analysis scripts depend on several R packages.
-To install these packages, open R or RStudio and run the following command:
+The "NMOF" and "logr" packages should be installed.
+To install these packages, open R or RStudio and run the following commands:
-The "NMOF" and "logr" packages shold be installed

 ```r
 install.packages("NMOF")
 install.packages("logr")
 ```
-To ensure the necessary R packages are installed and functioning, you can use the following command and try loading the Package
+To ensure the necessary R packages are installed and functioning, run the following commands to load the package:

 ```r
 library(NMOF)
 library(logr)
 ```
-If the package is not installed or there is a loading issue, an error will appear.
+If the package is not installed or there is an issue loading it, R will display an error message.

 ### GMT For Mapping